MaskSAM: Towards Auto-prompt SAM with Mask Classification for Volumetric Medical Image Segmentation

 \section{Introduction}

 Foundation models~\cite{devlin2018bert, he2022masked}, trained on vast and diverse datasets, have shown impressive capabilities in various tasks~\cite{openai2023gpt, radford2021learning} and are revolutionizing artificial intelligence.
 The extraordinary zero-shot and few-shot generalization abilities of foundation models derive a wide range of downstream tasks and achieve numerous and remarkable progress.
 In contrast to the traditional methods of training task-specific models from scratch, the ``pre-training then finetuning'' paradigm has proven pivotal, particularly in the realm of computer vision.
 Segment Anything Model (SAM)~\cite{kirillov2023segment}, pre-trained over 1~billion masks on 11~million natural images, has been recently proposed as a visual foundation model for prompt-driven image segmentation and has gained significant attention.
 SAM can generate precise object binary masks based on its impressive zero-shot capabilities.
 As a very important branch of image segmentation, medical image segmentation has been dominated by deep learning medical segmentation methods~\cite{ronneberger2015u,akkus2017deep,avendi2016combined} for the past few years.
-The existing deep learning models are often tailored, which have a strong inductive bias and limit their capacity, for specific tasks.
+The existing deep learning models are often tailored for specific tasks and achieve remarkable progress due to a strong inductive bias consumption.
 This raises an intriguing question: Can SAM still have the ability to revolutionize the field of medical image segmentation?